KevinRapa/Lethe/README.md

 Downloadable .zip file is here:
 <a href="https://mega.nz/#!DNITVbAQ!ySRdWOIHLyjjn2vxvekIX_qPNvQn9wv2sGr9WPDzOlM"><br>Lethe_at_mega.nz</a>

 To play, just run Lethe.jar.
-Make sure to keep the .jar executable together with the data folder You may move the shortcut wherever you'd like, of course.
+Make sure to keep the .jar executable together with the data folder.
+You may move the shortcut wherever you'd like, of course.

-Make sure you have the latest version of Java when running.
+Make sure you have the latest version of Java before running.
 This application requires a screen resolution of at least 1024 x 768 to play properly.

 This is a text-based game, or interactive fiction, which bridges the